Anguse/salsa_fusion/README.md

 By Harald Lilja

 This repository contains an implementation of an encoder-decoder network for semantic scene segmentation based on 2D-LiDAR and depth data.
-The network is based on [SalsaNet](https://gitlab.com/aksoyeren/salsanet)
+The network design is based on [SalsaNet](https://gitlab.com/aksoyeren/salsanet)

 <p align="center">